IBM/cloud-functions-workshops/201-intermediate-courselets-nodejs/201-using-event-providers/github/README.md

     ![](images/github-access-scope-repo-hook.png)

+  * **Important** Make sure to copy your new personal access token now as GitHub will not let you see it again!
+If you forgot your token, you can find it here: [https://github.com/settings/tokens](https://github.com/settings/tokens) then click on its name press the **"Regenerate token"** button.

   * **Warning** _Make sure that you don't have any webhooks already defined for your repository or they may be overwritten._

 1. Verify your personal access token was created successfully with the proper scopes: [https://github.com/settings/tokens](https://github.com/settings/tokens)